Image optimization is important. Why?

 - User hyphens to separate words.
 Avoid underscores or plus signs (_, +) to separate words.
 Google sees dashes as word separators and underscores as joiners.
 For example Google reads “mobile_phone” as mobilephone and “mobile-phone” as mobile phone.

 - Don’t spam your file name.
 While Google does not have a preferred length for image file name you should never put excessive keywords into the file name.
-Make sure the filename accurately describes the picture.
+Make sure the filename accurately describes the picture and follows ethical search engine optimization guidelines.

 Mistake #2: Bigger is not better!